LoghmanFathollahi/NDVI_forecasting/README.md

 # Precipitation: PERSIANN-CDR
 # Temperature: https://www.copernicus.eu/en/access-data
 # After normalizing the data we move to the second phase.
 The second phase includes defining the deep learning structure, building the model, training the model, and evaluating the model.
+# Note: The current file 'monthly_features.csv' just includes the year 2018 of the whole dataset.